kvasdopil/ui-gen/README.md

     - Overlay layer positioned absolutely over iframe without modifying generated content
     - Uses `offsetLeft`/`offsetTop` to calculate positions relative to iframe document (not affected by CSS transforms)
     - State is not persisted (resets on page reload)
+  - **Arrow Connections**: Create visual connections between screens by clicking on clickable overlays
+    - Click any highlighted overlay to start an arrow from its center
+    - Drag to another screen to create a connection
+    - Arrows use Bezier curves that connect screen boundaries perpendicularly
+    - Each overlay can only have one outgoing arrow (new arrows replace old ones)
+    - **Persistent Storage**: Arrows are stored in `ConversationPoint.arrows` array along with HTML metadata
+    - Each arrow contains: `overlayIndex` (clickable index) and `targetScreenId` (destination screen)
+    - Arrows are automatically saved with conversation entries and restored on page reload
+    - Arrows move with screens when you drag them
+    - Arrows scale with zoom and maintain consistent curvature
+    - **Dynamic Height**: Screen heights are tracked and used for accurate boundary detection (supports screens taller than 844px)
   - **HTML Wrapper**: Simplified implementation with CSS ensuring html, body, and root content element have min-height: 844px
   - Automatically starts generation when created with initial conversation point (for new screens from form)
   - Replaces incomplete conversation points instead of duplicating them (prevents duplicate prompts in history)